 Truth = Adding Insulation Will Decrease The Heat Load and Generally Increase the Relative Humidity

-In order for an air conditioner to pull out humidity and drip it down the drain, it needs to run.
-In order for it to run it needs to be warm enough in the space for it to run.
+For an air conditioner to pull out humidity and drip it down the drain, it needs to run.
+It needs to be warm enough in the space for it to run.

-When you add typical insulation in the ceiling, floors and walls you decrease the heat load without changing the humidity load.
-This will result in the RH% going up.
+When you add typical insulation to the ceiling, floors, and walls, you decrease the heat load without changing the humidity load.
+That will result in the RH% going up.

-There are some insulation materials such as closed cell foam that will also act as an air & vapor barrier helping to block moisture from making it in.
-This can help reduce humidity but it is the air/vapor barrier portions that do it not the insulation.
+Some insulation materials, such as closed-cell foam, will also act as an air & vapor barrier; it helps to block moisture from making it in.
+That can help reduce humidity, but it is the air/vapor barrier portions that do it, not the insulation.

-In Florida we have a lot of Hurricanes and tropical systems, In these cases we get tons of moisture, high winds that create big pressure differential across our homes and forces it in, low sensible temperatures so the A/C doesn’t run much and power outages that keep it from running for days in some cases.
+In Florida, we have a lot of hurricanes and tropical systems.
+In these cases, we get tons of moisture, high winds that create a big pressure differential across our homes and force it in, low sensible temperatures (so the A/C doesn't run much), and power outages that keep it from running for days in some cases.

-For months afterward owners will complain of condensation, biological growth, high relative humidity etc… and everyone tries to “solve” the issue by messing with the air conditioning.
-These tropical weather events increase the amount of moisture in the home while at the same time impacting the ability of the equipment to remove the moisture.
+For months afterward, owners will complain of condensation, biological growth, high relative humidity, etc., and everyone tries to “solve” the issue by messing with the air conditioning.
+These tropical weather events increase the amount of moisture in the home while impacting the ability of the equipment to remove the moisture at the same time.

-However… I have 9 kids and we homeschool so they are home most of the day, we live in the country so we do tons of laundry (lot’s of dirt and mud) and we cook 3 meals a day at home …
+However, I have ten kids.
+My wife and I also homeschool, so they are home most of the day.
+We live in the country, so we do tons of laundry (lots of dirt and mud), and we cook three meals a day at home.

 Needless to say, our home has internal moisture loads that no model will be able to account for.
-This is why we added a whole-home dehumidifier to keep that humidity in check.
+That is why we added a whole-home dehumidifier to keep that humidity in check.

 What to Do About High Humidity

-There are many approaches you can take on this depending on the types of tools you have at your disposal, as well as the severity and the budget and patience of your clients.
-I’m not going to give every possibility and test but here is what I would suggest for the average HVAC tech even if it makes my more hardcore building science friends cringe a bit.
+There are many ways you can combat high humidity, depending on the types of tools you have at your disposal, the severity, the budget, and your client's patience.
+I'm not going to give every possibility and test, but here is what I would suggest for the average HVAC tech, even if it makes my more hardcore building science friends cringe a bit:

 - Ask the customer if they use bath vent fans when bathing and showering.

-- Test the space humidity, temperature, and dewpoint at various locations around the home.
-Often you can find the source of an issue this way. keep in mind that the closer you get to the ceiling the dewpoint tends to increase due to that fact that water vapor is less dense than air.
+- Test the space humidity, temperature, and dew point at various locations around the home.
+You can often find the source of an issue this way.
+Keep in mind that the dew point tends to increase as you get closer to the ceiling because water vapor is less dense than air.

 - Check the HVAC equipment in detail.
-When humidity is a challenge setting up the equipment for 350 CFM per ton is generally a good practice.
-Make sure it all wired properly if it is multi-stage or has dehumidification features.
-Confirm the system airflow, for newer equipment using the total system static and fan chart method is usually the easiest for a tech.
-I use the Testo 510 and 440dp for this.
+When humidity is a challenge, setting up the equipment for 350 CFM per ton is generally a good practice.
+Make sure it is all wired properly if it is multi-stage or has dehumidification features.
+Confirm the system airflow; for newer equipment, using the total system static and fan chart method is usually the easiest for a tech.
+I use the Testo 510 and 440 dP for this.

 - Inspect the ductwork and seal any leaks.
 Leaking ducts cause pressure imbalance in the home and can either drive air in or out of the home.

-- Make sure there are no dryer vents, bath fans or kitchen ventilation leaking or discharging into attics or crawlspaces.
+- Ensure there are no dryer vents, bath fans, or kitchen ventilation leaking or discharging into attics or crawlspaces.
 Make sure the dryer vent is well-connected to the dryer.

-- Check seals, sweeps & weather stripping around doors and windows
+- Check seals, sweeps, and weather stripping around doors and windows.

-- Make an assessment if the equipment may be significantly oversized.
-If so then do a Manual J calculation to determine.
+- Assess to see if the equipment may be significantly oversized.
+If so, then do a Manual J calculation to determine.

 - Discuss supplemental whole-home dehumidification with the customer, especially when the issue is a big priority for them.

-The goals in inspecting the home and equipment is to make some of the following recommendations that can reduce indoor humidity when they are appropriate
+The goals in inspecting the home and equipment are to make some of the following recommendations that can reduce indoor humidity when they are appropriate:

-Quick caution.
 It is possible to seal a building so tight that it can become unhealthy.
-Whenever sealing is in order it is best to do a before and after blower-door test on the space and decide if mechanical outdoor air needs to be brought in.
+Whenever sealing is in order, it is best to do a before and after blower-door test on the space.
+That way, you can decide if you need to bring in outdoor air mechanically.

-When this is the case I generally suggest a ventilating dehumidifier (and an ERC in some cases) in humid climates, otherwise, you can just make the situation worse.
+When this is the case, I generally suggest a ventilating dehumidifier (and an ERV, in some cases) in humid climates; otherwise, you can just make the situation worse.

-Also keep in mind that when you run a colder coil the equipment, ducts and vents will be more likely to condensate as they will also be colder.
-While a colder coil will decrease the space humidity it may not be an option if it results in excessive equipment, duct and vent sweating.
-This is situation dependent and often dictated by where the equipment and ducts are installed… attics are the WORST for this.
+Also, keep in mind that when you run a colder coil, the equipment, ducts, and vents will be more likely to condensate, as they will also be colder.
+While a colder coil will decrease the space humidity, it may not be an option if it results in excessive equipment, duct, and vent sweating.
+Of course, that's situation-dependent and often dictated by where the equipment and ducts are installed.
+Attics are the WORST for that.

-When condensation occurs you can either drop the dew point (humidity) of the air around it or increase the temperature of the surface that is sweating.
-Sometimes decreasing the dewpoint of the air is very hard (like ducts in an attic) so we are left with increasing the temperature of the duct with either more insulation or warmer air going through it.
+When condensation occurs, you can either drop the dew point (humidity) of the air around it or increase the temperature of the sweating surface.
+Sometimes, decreasing the dew point of the air is very hard (like ducts in an attic).
+So, our only choice is to increase the temperature of the duct with either more insulation or warmer air going through it.

-Another thing worth mentioning is that varible speed blowers and multi-stage compression paired with humidity controls can help a lot with the coil temperature and run time side of the equation.
-Even then, they aren’t a silver bullet to fix all issues and if you over promise you may end up with a dissatisfied customer.
+Another thing worth mentioning is that variable-speed blowers and multi-stage compression paired with humidity controls can help a lot with the coil temperature and run-time side of the equation.
+Even then, they aren't a silver bullet to fix all issues.
+If you over-promise, you may end up with a dissatisfied customer.